nextcloud/documentation/admin_manual/maintenance/update.rst

 Updater app or upgrading manually.
 You should still maintain regular backups (see :doc:`backup`), and make a backup before every update/upgrade.

-.. note:: If you have a large ownCloud installation you should not use the Updater app, in order to avoid PHP timeouts.
-The Updater app is better for smaller installations that have less data and fewer users, and for admins who do not have shell access, for example on shared hosting.
-Larger installations should update ownCloud with their Linux package managers or manually upgrade, and then complete the update with the ``occ upgrade`` command, which is in the ``owncloud`` directory.
-   See :doc:`../configuration/occ_command` to learn more about using the ``occ`` command.

 The Updater app performs these operations:

 * Creates a ``backup`` directory under your ownCloud data directory